 Instructor of Piano

-Ida Zelman has a bachelor’s degree from the Music Conservatory in Vilnius, Lithuania, where her studies included piano performance and music education,specializing in classical and contemporary music.
-She participated in solo piano competitions throughout Vilnius and Riga, Latvija.
-Ida has extensive experience in chamber music ensemble playing and accompanying.
-She has served as instructor of piano at Vilnius Music School and the New Beginning Academy in Boston.
+Ida Zelman has a bachelor’s degree from the Music Conservatory in Vilnius, Lithuania, where her studies included piano performance and music education, specializing in classical and contemporary music.
+Ida has extensive coaching experience in chamber music ensemble playing and accompanying.
+She successfully prepares many of her students for the Royal Conservatory Music Development Program.
 Ida joined FSPA’s Music Faculty in 1993.